vallezw/dotfiles/README.md

 - [neovim](https://github.com/neovim/neovim)

 ## Getting Started
 To get started you need a successfull Xorg installation and can then compile dwm, st and dmenu in the `suckless/` folder. afterwards you should link the `.xinitrc` file as well as the `.bashrc` file.
 For that you simply have to run the `update_syslinks.sh` script.
+As an alternative you can automatically set it up via ansible which is described below.

 ## Dependencies
 Dependencies you should have installed: